Asymmetry (Mallory Knox album): Recording

-On 6 January 2014 Mallory Knox began pre-production at Moles Studio in Bath, England with producer Gil Norton.
+On 6 January 2014 Mallory Knox began pre-production at Moles Studio in Bath, Somerset with producer Gil Norton.
 The group were initially nervous working with Norton.
 While doing pre-production on "Ghost in the Mirror", Norton was strident about a particular section of the song, which made Chapman realised he "need[ed] to speak my mind here and hope it doesn't fall to pieces".
 The band planned to be in the studio for over a month.
 The studio burnt down, forcing the band to move to another studio.
 The group soon "ran out of time there", according to Chapman, resulting in them moving to another studio.
 The band tracked drums in two weeks, then proceeded to work on bass, guitars and vocals.
 The group spent nearly three months in the studio, eventually leaving in April.
-In the Rock Sound magazine, the band stated that they had written 16 songs, but are going to commit to 10 or 11 of them for the follow up to their previous album, Signals (2013).
+In the Rock Sound magazine, the band stated that they had written 16 songs, but are going to commit to 10 or 11 of them for the follow-up to their previous album, Signals (2013).
 They also stated that the album could be released as early as spring in the same year.